SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 Accept-Encoding Header
 ====================================

-Even if there is a HTTP request for identical URL, the existence of Accept-Ending header affects which contents to be cached.
+Even if there is an HTTP request for identical URLs, the existence of an Accept-Ending header affects which content will be cached.
-When STON sends a request to the origin server, it does not have information whether the file is compressed or not.
+When STON sends a request to the origin server, STON does not have information about whether the file is compressed or not.
-Even if the STON received any compressed information, the information cannot be compared for every requests.
+Even if STON received compressed information, the information cannot be compared for every request.

    .. figure:: img/acceptencoding.png
       :align: center

-      It is hard to expect the reply from the origin server.
+      It is hard to expect a reply from the origin server.

 ::